Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 · Have you allowed sufficient time to upload your response to the tender portal before the cut off time on the final date for receipt of tenders?

 Learn from the feedback you receive to your tender submissions, especially when you are unsuccessful.
 Don’t treat tender feedback as a sore point.
 Buyers want the supply market to become better at tendering, as this inevitably leads to better tender submissions and (hopefully) better contracting outcomes.
-Under the Procurement Act 2023, not only will unsuccessful tenderers be entitled to written feedback, so too will successful tenderers.
+Under the Procurement Act 2023, not only are unsuccessful tenderers entitled to written feedback, so too are successful tenderers.
 Unless you score 100% in a tender evaluation process, there will always be something you should be able to glean from the feedback as to how your tender could have been improved.
 Oh, and provision of written feedback is mandated to buyers, so you should not need to request it, the feedback should be automatically provided.
 Just remember that buyers are unlikely to advise you of the lowest tender prices received if your tender was not the lowest price.
 This is usually withheld, to maintain supplier confidentiality but you should be able to approximate the winning price in comparison to yours by reverse calculation from the percentage score awarded to your submission.

 Next Steps